Email me: email@example.com

 I’m familiar with DJ tables like the Technics SL-1200s, and I know what other shops charge for repairs on those.
 You’ll get a much better deal from me.

-For the record (!), repairing turntables is not my main gig.
-I have a full-time job and I play in bands locally for kicks.
+Repairing turntables is not my main gig.
+I have a full-time job and I play in a ’70s dance band locally for kicks.
 Since I’m not dependent on repairs for my regular income, I can charge very reasonable rates.
 And I offer a full labor guarantee on the work that I do.
 If I service your turntable, I will help keep it running so long as it isn’t abused or stored improperly.
 All you’d need to pay for is parts when needed.

 I usually have a few refurbished turntables for sale as well, also with my free lifetime labor warranty.